 CVIP is the first volunteer organization ever allowed to work within the Sacred City of Machu Picchu.

-At the end of the volunteer expedition, briefings were held with the local organizations collaborating with our efforts (INRENA, INC, Municipality of Machu Picchu, PromPeru (national tourism office), Cusco Tourism Office, PeruRail, and local community businesses (hotels, restaurants, and bus system).
-All spoke favorably of the expedition and the positive effect of the project upon natural and cultural resources, visitor safety, economic development in the community, and international bilateral relations.
+At the end of the volunteer expedition, the trip leader provided a briefings to Antropologo Fernando Astete (Director of Santuario de Machu Picchu for INC, Arqueologa Piedad Champi (Principal Archaeologist of the Santuario for INC), and Sra.
+Ada Castillo of SERNANP.
+In addition, briefings were provided to the Municipality of Machu Picchu, PromPeru (national tourism office), Sra.
+Maria Jose Jorquera of CANATUR, and the embassy of the United States.
+All spoke favorably of the expedition and the positive effect of the project upon the cultural and natural resources, visitor safety, economic development in the community, and international bilateral relations.

 Detailed Trip Report

 The nine members of the volunteer expedition, including three group leaders, arrived into Cusco on Monday, April 27, 2009.
 A Cusco city walking tour provided orientation to the history and culture of the region.